 (2)If the petition claims that the board's ruling is not supported by substantial evidence, it must fairly state and attach copies of all the relevant material evidence.

-(3)The petition must be accompanied by proof of service of two copies of the petition on the Secretary of the Workers' Compensation Appeals Board in San Francisco and one copy on each party who appeared in the action and whose interest is adverse to the petitioner.
+(3)The petition must be accompanied by proof of service of a copy of the petition on the Secretary of the Workers' Compensation Appeals Board in San Francisco, or two copies if the petition is served in paper form, and one copy on each party who appeared in the action and whose interest is adverse to the petitioner.
 Service on the board's local district office is not required.

 (b) Answer and reply